Free online Bible study

 Online Christian Bible studies and Bible verses for daily living

-|Visit www.DougBrittonBooks.com . . .
-Practical biblical advice for men, women and children|
+|Visit www.DougBrittonBooks.com - Practical biblical advice for men, women, and children|

-Respect OthersEven if They Haven't Earned It
+Respect Others Even if They Haven't Earned It

-(How to Respect People Who Don't "Deserve" Respect)
+How to Respect People Who Don't "Deserve" Respect

-When counseling with couples, I often hear one person say something along the lines of, "He (or she) hasn't earned my respect."
-Parents often say this of their teenage children.
+Introduction: It can be hard to respect othersI often hear one person say something along the lines of, "He (or she) hasn't earned my respect."
+Spouses often say this about each other.
+Parents say this about their teenage or adult children.
+Children say this about their parents.
 Most of us slip into this way of thinking when we talk about politicians.

 It's normal to feel this way, yet it isn't the attitude God wants us to have.
-We can be aware of others' faults, and there may be times when we need to confront sin, yet the Bible tells us that we need to maintain an attitude of respect for everybody.
+We can be aware of others' faults, and there may be times when we need to discuss problems or confront sin, yet the Bible tells us that we need to maintain an attitude of respect for everybody.

-The same principle applies to other relationships.
+Show respect because God commands itA good starting point is to respect others because God said to.
+For example, we read in the Bible that husbands and wives are to respect their spouse:... and the wife must respect her husband.
+(Ephesians 5:33)The same principle applies to other relationships.
 Peter wrote that we should show respect to everyone and honor the king, although the king in those days was an evil person (1 Peter 2:17).

 Husbands, in the same way be considerate as you live with your wives, and treat them with respect ...
-(1 Peter 3:7).
+(1 Peter 3:7)

-You can respect your spouse, child, parent, boss or others because of their position.
+Respect others because of their positionYou can respect your spouse, boss, children, parents, and others because of their position.
 For example, after David killed Goliath, he became more popular than King Saul.
 Saul became jealous and determined to kill David, so David fled.

 God wants you to respect others because of their position in your life.